NikitaP2001/hep-score-energy/README.md

 The normalised scores are then averaged, using the geometric mean, and are rescaled to the scale value reported in the configuration settings (check for key “scaling”).
 The obtained value is the HEPscore score.
-Therefore, by definition, the scaling value is the HEPscore score of th reference server.
+Therefore, by definition, the scaling value is the HEPscore score of the reference server.
 The scaling value for HEPscore23 is defined as the HS06 (32 bits) score value for the very same reference server (HS06 = 1018).